SovereignCloudStack/website/_i18n/en/_posts/blog/2024-09-18-demystifying-gaia-x-credentials.md

 We then submitted the Verifiable Presentation about our identity to the Gaia-X Compliance Service and received our first Gaia-X Compliance VC attesting its compliance.
 To expand on this, in the final steps we created an additional Gaia-X Credential for the Service Offering class to represent our services and built another Verifiable Presentation based on it.

-For SCS cloud infrastructures, the [SCS gx-credential-generator](https://github.com/SovereignCloudStack/gx-credential-generator) tool is able to automatically generate the full set of Gaia-X Credentials including all applicable service offerings based on a SCS infrastructure.
-In conjunction with the [SCS DID creator](https://github.com/SovereignCloudStack/scs-did-creator/) this will make most manual steps in this process unnecessary for SCS-compliant infrastructures.
+At the end we briefly presented tools developed by the SCS project to automate Gaia-X Credential generation that cover most of the manual steps described in this post.

 The created Gaia-X Credentials can later be registered in the [Federated Catalogues of Gaia-X](https://docs.gaia-x.eu/technical-committee/architecture-document/22.10/federation_service/#federated-catalogue) to make them discoverable for consumers within the Gaia-X ecosystem.